-Systemic complement activation can be measured in serum or plasma, derived from whole blood samples.79-81 In chapter 3 and 9 enzyme-linked immunosorbent assays to detect the levels of soluble proteins FH, FI, C3 and C9 or the terminal complement complex were used.
+Systemic complement activation can be measured in serum or plasma, derived from whole blood samples.
+79-81 In chapter 3 and 9 enzyme-linked immunosorbent assays to detect the levels of soluble proteins FH, FI, C3 and C9 or the terminal complement complex were used.
 Another outcome measure to assess the effectiveness of the complement system is to determine if it can lyse foreign cells (chapter 9).
 Erythrocytes are non-nucleated cell that lyse relatively easy when exposed to a sensitized antibody.
 The released hemoglobin level in the supernatants are used as an outcome measure of lysis.
 On the other hand, lysis of nucleated cells is more challenging as these cells actively shed MAC.
 Using a cell line, like ARPE-19 cells we used in chapter 8, cell lysis can be measured via lactate dehydrogenase release and apoptosis.

 It is hypothesized that local complement activation, rather than systemic activation, is of importance in AMD development.
-Local complement activation in the eye is usually determined by histological studies of ocular tissues from AMD patients.^{76,82,83} To date, only one study measured local complement activation using aqueous humor of AMD patients.84 The study showed a local increase of activation products Ba and C3a in neovascular AMD patients compared to control individuals.
-The up-regulation of activation products Ba and C3a was not significantly associated with AMD in systemic plasma levels, although a correlation was found between local and systemic activation products.84 It is likely that the complement regulatory system of the eye is regulated separately from circulation.
+Local complement activation in the eye is usually determined by histological studies of ocular tissues from AMD patients.
+To date, only one study measured local complement activation using aqueous humor of AMD patients.
+The study showed a local increase of activation products Ba and C3a in neovascular AMD patients compared to control individuals.
+The up-regulation of activation products Ba and C3a was not significantly associated with AMD in systemic plasma levels, although a correlation was found between local and systemic activation products.
+It is likely that the complement regulatory system of the eye is regulated separately from circulation.
 For example, membrane attack complex (MAC) deposits accumulate in the aging choriocapillaris, but its accumulation is not observed in other organs.
-The increased accumulation may cause thinning and degeneration of the choriocapillaris, which would then fail to remove cellular debris and allow drusen to form.85 Further research is needed to elucidate the relation between local and systemic complement activation protect.84 It is is and allow drusen to form.85 Further research is needed to elucidate the relation between local and systemic complement activation and allow drusen to form.85
+The increased accumulation may cause thinning and degeneration of the choriocapillaris, which would then fail to remove cellular debris and allow drusen to form.
+The research is needed to elucidate the relation between local and systemic complement activation, although this is hampered by the difficultly of obtaining ocular tissue and fluid.